chisui/dakka/thesis/main.md

 3. Designate the behavior to be used for the next message it receives.
    In other words change their internal state.

-The most straightforward way to implement these actions would be to use a monad transformer for each action.
+The most straightforward way to implement these actions would be to use a Monad transformer for each action.
 Creating and sending could be modeled with `WriterT [SystemMessage]` where `SystemMessage` encapsulates each both the intent to create an actor as well as sending a message to a specific actor.
 Changing the internal state of the actor could be achieved through `StateT s` where `s` is the internal state of the actor or the actor type to be more specific.

 But here we encounter several issues:

-1. To change the state me must know which Actors behavior we are currently describing.
+1. To change the state we must know which Actors behavior we are currently describing.
    Since the actor type has to be deductible from the context type.
    That means the type has to be more complex then simply `ActorContext a`.
 2. To send a message we must ensure that the target Actor can handle the message.
-   If we allow values of `SystemMessage` to be created freely we can not ensure that the receiving actor can handle the sent message
+   If we allow values of `SystemMessage` to be created freely we can not ensure that the receiving actor can handle the sent message.
 3. To create an Actor we have to pass around some reference to the Actor type of the Actor to create.

 The first issue can be solved by adding the Actor type to `ActorContext` as a type parameter.

-The second and third issue are a little trickier.
+The second and third issue are a little trickier to resolve.
 To be able to send a message in a type safe way, we need to retain the Actor type.
 If we would make the Actor type explicit in the `WriterT` type though, we would only be able to send messages to Actors of that exact type.
 Luckily there is a way to get both.
 Using the language extension `ExistentialQuantification` we can capture the Actor type with a constructor without exposing it.